LeviB121/SalaryCalculatorFromCSV/README.md

 Running the app:

-java -jar technicalAssesmentEvident.jar /home/levi/Documents/employees.csv a
+java -jar technicalAssesmentEvident.jar "csv file" a

 or

-java -jar technicalAssesmentEvident.jar /home/levi/Documents/employees.csv b
+java -jar technicalAssesmentEvident.jar "csv file" b

-Will need to provide the full path to the CSV file.
+Will need to provide the full path to the CSV file with no quotes.